glebv/nia2-prod/README.md

 # HEALTH.COM.AU v3 - Angular style

 Woohoo!
 The new health site is on its way.
+Please read the following before you start developing!

 ## Installation
 After cloning, make sure you run `$ npm install && bower install`.